GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-findings-acquisition.md

 * 12 entities (8%) reported none of their ICT solicitations included all applicable Section 508 requirements.
 There is increased risk that entities are procuring products and services that may be inaccessible and may remain inaccessible due to contractual omissions.
 This also risks noncompliance with Federal Acquisition Regulation (FAR) section 11.002(f) and subpart 39.2, which ensures Section 508 standards are considered in acquisition planning documents and procurement requirements for ICT and that deliverables meet accessibility standards.

-* 90 reporting entities reported between 81%-100% of their solicitations included all applicable Section 508 requirements (compared to 72 entities in FY23), with an overwhelming majority (80 entities or 63%) reporting 100% conformance (compared to 66 entities in FY23).
+* 90 reporting entities reported between 81%-100% of their solicitations included all applicable Section 508 requirements (compared to 72 entities in FY 2023), with an overwhelming majority (80 entities or 63%) reporting 100% conformance (compared to 66 entities in FY 2023).

 **Despite the improvement, over a quarter of reporting entities continue to report they do not know if their ICT solicitations include all applicable requirements**.
 With readily available tools, such as the <a href="{{site.baseurl}}/art/" target="_blank" class="usa-link--external">Accessibility Requirements Tool (ART)</a>, to ensure adequate digital accessibility language is included in all relevant solicitations, there is no justification for the ongoing release of solicitations without accountability for digital accessibility.